PJutch/RuneOfTheEldest/README.md

 Also you will need [Doxygen](https://github.com/doxygen/doxygen) to generate documentation

 ## Platforms
-This project is tested on Windows 10.
+This project is fully tested on Windows 10.
+Also it automatically tested on Ubuntu.
-It should work on other platforms including older versions of Windows, Linux and MacOS but it isn't tested.
+It should work on other platforms including other versions of Windows and Linux, MacOS and more but it isn't tested there.

 ## Build
 This project is build with CMake.